meiti-x/webdev-bashrc/README.md

 # webdev-bashrc
 ![banner](https://github.com/mahdi-momeni/myBashrc/assets/32864532/c502180e-2993-4457-9fd2-0efe8d0bc99b)

-This is an open-source repository containing my personal `.bashrc` configuration.
+This is an open-source repository containing my personal `.zshrc` configuration.
 The `.bashrc` file is a script that is executed whenever you start a new interactive shell session.
 This configuration aims to enhance the terminal experience for web development and provide useful shortcuts, aliases, and functions.

 ## Table of Contents